 8. Manual focus

 Although autofocus on your smartphone works excellent most of the time, you might want to use manual focus occasionally.
-It is beneficial in low contrast scenes, more than one subject, fast-moving objects, or low contrast subject.
+It is beneficial in low contrast scenes, more than one subject, fast-moving objects, or low contrast subjects.
 For example, while taking images of:

 There are three standard manual focus modes in the manual mode on your smartphone camera; AF-S, AF-C, and MF.